edwardsmoses/edwardsmoses.com/_data/blog/2022-12-03-form-validation-with-formik-react-router-v6.md

 I recently got on a project to build a web application using React, and I wanted to explore the new React Router v6 library.
 This latest version of React Router introduces several new features.

-One key improvement in the new version is the `action` and `loader` flow.
+One key improvement in the new version is the introduction of the `action` and `loader` flow.
 With this new flow, React Router v6 provides better support for asynchronous actions and data loading, compared to previous versions.

 It has a more declarative and explicit model; we can be able to clearly define and control the components, actions and data loaders that are used in our application in a more predictable way.